Home | Browse Topics | Individual rights & freedoms | Decision making and powers of attorney | Supervision and control of EPA decision-makers

 Protection of Personal and Property Rights Act 1988, ss 102, 103

-The Family Court has the power to monitor an EPA attorney’s performance, and, if necessary, to change the terms of the enduring power of attorney.
+The Family Court has the power to monitor your attorney’s performance, and, if necessary, change the terms of your EPA.

 The Family Court can be asked to decide any disputed issues about an EPA or about the effect of the EPA, or about how an attorney has been carrying out their role.